truist/reveal.js/thailand.md

 ## Reflections (2/3)

 Both islands are tourist traps.
-For example, taxi rides are (over-)priced consistently everywhere,
+For example, taxi rides are (over-)priced throughout the islands,
-per-person rather than per-trip, like they are in the rest of Thailand.
+per-person rather than per-trip, unlike the rest of Thailand.

 But covid closed quite a few businesses, and many seemed under-maintained.
 We learned that the scuba industry suffered greatly, too.